ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 The number of measurements can vary from a minimum of 5: the (+) button adds more measurements while the (-) button removes them.
 To restore the default parameters, press the reset button.

-The simulation can be run by pressing the start button: the output is a plot showing the estimated position, speed and their uncertainties.
+The simulation can be run by clicking on the start button: the output is a plot showing the estimated position and velocity and their uncertainties.

 It is important to make sure that none of the boxes are empty, before starting the simulation.